mwwoda/yac8/README.md

 ![Screenshot](/cover.png)

-yac8 is Yet Another Chip8 interpreter (or emulator if you prefer) written in Rust.
-The goal of this project is to make as accurate interpreter as possible.
-It is also my first attempt of writing a slightly more complex project in Rust, and also my first attempt at writing an emulator so I treat is as a learning experience.
+yac8 is Yet Another [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) interpreter (or emulator if you prefer) written in Rust.
+I started this project to learn more about emulator development in general.
+It's also my first attempt of writing a slightly more complex project in Rust.

 ## Usage

-[SDL2](https://github.com/Rust-SDL2/rust-sdl2) is required to run the desktop version\
+[SDL2](https://www.libsdl.org) is required to run the desktop version.
+On Windows you need to put SDL2.dll in the root directory.\
-You also need to obtain a game rom to play
+You also need to obtain a game rom to play.

 Clone this repo and run the following command in the CLI